NuGet/Home/accepted/2024/vulnerabilities-in-packages.config-restore.md

 |-|------|------|
 | NuGet.config centric approach | Matches other packages.config configuration knobs. </br> Enabling audit and audit level is a repo setting, not a project one.  | May require 2 configuration knobs for mixed projects, or potentially having a project property page that does not recognize the nuget.config value. |
 | Property centric approach | Matches the PackageReference configuration | Introduces a new concept for packages.config users. </br> Implementation cost for functionality that won't be used frequently, if at all. |

+Another consideration for these 2 properties is that the default are arguably good enough, and that they'd rarely be configured.

 ## Prior Art